Choosing a Payment Gateway

 - Fraud prevention tools are provided free of charge.

 - There are usually no fixed charges (only a commission over transactions).
 Of course, the disadvantage is a less attractive commission rate, usually between 5.5% and 12%, with a $0.80 fixed rate per transaction.
 It is also worth noting that the name on the customer’s credit card statement will be the name of the payment company, not yours.

 On our website, you can find a list of popular payment gateway integrations for X-Cart 5:

-Or you can search for some ready-to-use X-Cart 5 payment processing integrations in our Marketplace:
+Or you can search for some ready-to-use X-Cart 5 payment processing integrations in the X-Cart App Store.

 Choose the integration that looks good for your needs and contact the payment gateway reps directly to create a merchant account.
 Can’t find your payment gateway in this list?
 Email us at firstname.lastname@example.org.

 Integration, Customization and Branding